pizzaolive/ant_upload_checker/README.md

 ## Future ideas
-* Ensure regex works for unforseen edge cases
+* Can regex matching be further improved?
+Tweaking guessit config?
-    * Look into guessit package
+* Add ability to exclude TV shows if some are found within directory
 * Add tests
 * Use enquirer or GUI to select folder paths?
 * Automatic torrent creation